Mining Village Name Generator

 Mining hamlets sound believable when ore, tools, and haul roads show up in the root.
 Use the tool for batches, then decide if the charter belongs to a guild, crown, or wildcat crew.

-Terrain: Mountain village, Medieval village, Gnome village.
+Terrain: Mountain village, Medieval village, Gnome settlement cues.

 Free tool